Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     qh  (Halt p-System)
     close PCE window

-## Populating COMP1B1.ima and COMP1B2.ima with source
+## Populating COMP1B1.ima and COMP1B2.ima with source and compile scripts

 This mirrors the process described above for COMP1A1: and COMP1A2:, now applied to COMP1B1: and COMP1B2: